 Disposal of Materials

 In some cases, homeowners are responsible for material disposal during and after the project.
 Depending on how much construction and replacements your project involves, you could be left with fixtures you no longer need, flooring that’s been removed, or an entire wall to get rid of.
 Make a plan with your contractor ahead of time to see who will be in charge of disposal and what the best method is.
-If you can’t safely and properly dispose of the materials yourself, you may need to hire a specialized waste company to take them away.
+If you can’t safely and properly dispose of the materials yourself, you may need to hire a junk removal company to take them away.

 Not all materials can go to your local waste dropoff center, so research where your county requires each material to be taken.
 Note that work performed in houses built before 1978 may release asbestos and lead dust, which must be removed and disposed of by a professional.